sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Installation.md

 ## Installation of Java

-On all environments, the recommended Java Virtual Machine under which GAMA has been tested is the one distributed by Oracle.
+On all environments, the recommended Java Virtual Machine under which GAMA has been tested is the one distributed by Oracle (http://www.java.com/en/download/manual.jsp).
 It may work with others — or not.
 For better performances, you may also want to install the JDK version of the JVM (and not the standard JRE), although is it not mandatory  (GAMA should run fine, but slower, under a JRE).

 ### On MacOS X
 The latest version of GAMA requires a JVM (or JDK or JRE) compatible with Java 1.7 to run.